 Please list any special dietary needs on the Participant Information Form.
 The form must be returned to the RMI Office 120 days prior to the program departure date.

 You are responsible for your own mountain lunches for 16 days.
 Lunch items should weigh about 9 - 10 lbs.

 You are packing two different kinds of food for this trip - "Mountain Lunches" and "General Snack Food".

 Mountain Lunches are the snacks that you will be eating throughout the climb.
 The food is generally bought from the U.S. and it is your tried and true favorites.
 You will need to bring enough snack food for 10 days of "Mountain Lunches".
 Snack items should be small and compact (not bulky) and fit inside a stuff sack as you will be carrying these snacks with you while you climb.

 General Snack Food is what you will be eating if we are delayed for any reason while on the ice.
 Most of this food can be purchased in Punta Arenas.
-It should be small and compact as well but we will be able to cache some of the food at Patriot Hills and at Vinson Basecamp.
+It should be small and compact as well but we will be able to cache some of the food at Union Glacier and at Vinson Basecamp.
 You will need a total 6 days of General Snack Food.